72 Ways Insurance Companies Cheat and Lie

 18. The plaintiff was not at the intersection first.

-19. If the plaintiff and defendant are in the intersection simultaneously, the plaintiff was to the defendant's left or exceeding the speed limit or safe speed or inattentive.
+19. If the plaintiff and defendant are in the intersection simultaneously, the plaintiff was to the defendant’s left or exceed the speed limit, safe speed, or inattentive.

 20. The plaintiff makes a poor appearance as a witness.

-22. The defendant acted as a "reasonable person" in the operation of their vehicle, including safe speed for conditions and therefore not negligent, i.e., defendant's conduct not probable cause of the accident.
+22. The defendant acted as a “reasonable person” in the operation of their vehicle, including safe speed for conditions, and therefore not negligent, i.e., the defendant’s conduct was not probable cause of the accident.

 23. An act of God or unknown reason was responsible for the accident.

-24. No independent witnesses found substantiating the plaintiff's version of the accident, or witness cannot be found (plaintiff, not defendant has legal duty to prove by a "preponderance of the evidence" each element of their case.)
+24. No independent witnesses substantiated the plaintiff’s version of the accident, or witnesses cannot be found (the plaintiff, not the defendant, has a legal duty to prove by a “preponderance of the evidence” each element of their case.)

 25. Witnesses dispute the plaintiff's version of facts or substantiate the defendant's version.

-26. Investigating police officers makes errors in their report or erroneous conclusions disputing the plaintiff's version of the accident.
+26. Investigating police officers make errors in their report or erroneous conclusions, disputing the plaintiff’s version of the accident.

-27. Physical evidence (lights, brakes, tires, etc.) was lost as it was necessary to have it examined by an expert to substantiate the plaintiff's version of the facts.
+27. Physical evidence was lost, as it was necessary to examine it by an expert to substantiate the plaintiff’s version of the facts.

-30. No complaint of pain at the scene of the accident by the plaintiff to anyone.
+30. There was no complaint of pain at the accident scene by the plaintiff to anyone.

-31. No indication on the police report that the plaintiff complains of pain at the scene.
+31. There is no indication on the police report that the plaintiff complains of pain at the scene.

-32. No objective signs of injury at the scene of the accident like cuts, bruises, etc.
+32. There are no objective signs of injury at the accident scene, like cuts, bruises, etc.

-33. No request by the plaintiff at the scene for an ambulance.
+33. There was no request by the plaintiff at the scene for an ambulance.

 34. The plaintiff was not examined at an emergency room on the day of the accident or soon after.